kovidgoyal/kitty/docs/build.rst

 .. note::
         You need a couple of extra dependencies to build linux-package.
         :file:`tic` to compile terminfo files, usually found in the development package of :file:`ncurses`.
-Also, if you are building form a git checkout instead of the released source code tarball, you will need :file:`sphinx-build` from the `Sphinx documentation generator
+Also, if you are building from a git checkout instead of the released source code tarball, you will need :file:`sphinx-build` from the `Sphinx documentation generator
         <http://www.sphinx-doc.org/>`_.